izzybee93/recipesblog/_posts/2021-01-01-marble-bundt-cake.md

     to the tin using 2 ladles.
 Pour 1 ladle of chocolate batter in one side of the bundt tin.
 Pour 1 ladle of the vanilla batter directly on top.
 Both cake batters will naturally spread.
 Keep alternating until there is no more cake batter.\n7.
-    Bake the cake in the oven for 50-60 minutes or until you can insert a skewer or toothpick into the cake and it comes out clean.\n8.
+    Bake the cake in the oven for 50-60 minutes or until a skewer inserted in the centre comes out clean.\n8.
 Allow the cake to cool in the tin for 10 minutes.
 Turn the bundt tin upside down on a plate and gently tap the tin until the cake is removed.
 Allow to cool completely before glazing.\n9.
     To make the glaze, add the chocolate to a glass bowl and melt using a bain-marie.